The Midlands Pandemic Experience

-COVID appears to have had a bigger impact on the East Midlands in terms of the amount of time and money people reported available to them, an area which also reported more people were shielding.
+- COVID appears to have had a bigger impact on the East Midlands in terms of the amount of time and money people reported available to them, an area which also reported more people were shielding.

-While the research suggests a fairly positive situation with engagement not dropping significantly below the UK average (despite local lockdowns), it is worth noting that there is some heightened caution around returning to events in person – fewer people in the East Midlands are ready to return than the UK average.
+- While the research suggests a fairly positive situation with engagement not dropping significantly below the UK average (despite local lockdowns), it is worth noting that there is some heightened caution around returning to events in person – fewer people in the East Midlands are ready to return than the UK average.

-- The exception here are Commuterland Culturebuffs, who make up around 17% of the population in the Midlands, but have seen a notable drop in engagement over the past year, a trend which could have a significant impact if it continues in the long term.
+- The exception here are Commuterland Culturebuffs, who make up around 17% of the population in the Midlands, but have seen a notable drop in engagement over the past couple of years, a trend which could have a significant impact if it continues in the long term.